 Matteo Barboni is an Italian dentist who has been working in a Dutch clinic since 2016.
-He arrived in the Netherlands with DPA, and now he helps out fellow dentists from Italy by giving them information about moving to the Netherlands.
+He arrived in the Netherlands with BGB, and now he helps out fellow dentists from Italy by giving them information about moving to the Netherlands.
 To give an idea of what it is like to move, live and work in Holland, Matteo shares his experiences in this interview.

 Can you tell us a bit about yourself?